Gen-x-academy/chainVerse-frontend/CONTRIBUTING.md

 - A concise plan outlining how you will address the issue (3–6 lines max).
 - Your estimated completion time (ETA).

+## ⚠️ Important Alert: UI Components Built on ShadCN

+Before contributing, please note that **all UI components in this project are built using [ShadCN](https://ui.shadcn.com/)**.

+- Ensure that any new components align with the existing ShadCN-based structure.
+- Follow the styling and implementation practices already in place.
+- Review the official [ShadCN documentation](https://ui.shadcn.com/docs) for best practices.

+---

 ## What is chainVerse?

 ChainVerse Academy is a decentralized Web3 education platform built on the Stellar blockchain.
 It offers crypto-based payments, NFT certifications, and DAO governance, allowing students to learn about multiple blockchain ecosystems, earn rewards, and own their learning assets through secure, low-cost transactions.

 ## chainVerse Academy - Key Points